 Bilingual Biel/Bienne

-After the Celtic and Roman times, Seeland was situated at the edge of the (fisrt) Burgundian Kingdom (443-534).
+After the Celtic and Roman times, Seeland was situated at the edge of the (first) Burgundian Kingdom (443-534).
 The Three Lakes region (the lakes of Biel/ Bienne, Morat/Murten and Neuenburg/ Neuchâtel) was still populated by Gallo-Roman people.
-The German-speaking Alemanni immigrated to this region in the fifth and sixth centuries.
+The German-speaking Alemanni migrated to this region in the 5th and 6th centuries.

-Their sphere of influence extended from the lakes and the Jura heights to Grenchen and Büren an der Aare, in the 12th and early 13th centuries, including Nidau Castle.
-Between 1225 and 1230, the Bishop of Basel founded the town of Biel.
-In 1275, King Rudolf of Habsburg (1218-1291) granted Biel city rights.
+In the 12th and early 13th centuries, their sphere of influence extended from the lakes and the Jura heights to Grenchen and Büren an der Aare, including Nidau Castle.
+Between 1225 and 1230, the Bishop of Basel Heinrich II.
+Von Thun founded the town of Biel (and built the Mittlere Brücke in Basel).
+In 1275, King Rudolph of Habsburg (1218-1291) granted the city of Biel its rights.

 Biel concluded the “eternal alliance” with Bern in 1352, and the town became an ally of the Confederation.
 The city obtained the ‘zugewandter Ort’ status but remained deprived of a Confederation treaty.
-The conversion to the Reformation took place in 1528.
+The Reformation took place in 1528.

-The French Revolution created a new situation.
+The French Revolution created a new set of circumstances.
 On 6 February 1798, French troops entered the city.
 Biel was incorporated into France as the “Canton de Bienne”.
-The canton initially belonged to the Département du Mont-Terrible, then from 1800-1813 to the Département du Haut-Rhin.
+The canton initially belonged to the Département du Mont-Terrible, and then from 1800 to 1813, to the Département du Haut-Rhin.

 Unknown artist.
 Biel around 1830.